mdjmplugin/mobile-dj-manager/CONTRIBUTING.md

 ## Code Documentation

-* We ensure that every KBS function is documented well and follows the standards set by phpDoc
+* We ensure that every MDJM function is documented well and follows the standards set by phpDoc
 * Please make sure that every function is documented so that when we update our API Documentation things don't go awry!
 * Finally, please use tabs and not spaces.
 The tab indent size should be 4 for all MDJM code.